-As the campus sustainability planner, Camille works on plans, such as the Climate Action Plan, which provide vision, direction and support for sustainability efforts.
-Her key areas of focus are climate protection; office programs (Be Green) to promote energy conservation, waste reduction and sustainable transportation choices; green computing; campus landscape and stormwater matters; and sustainability communications.
+Camille works on projects and plans, such as the Climate Action Plan, which provide vision, direction and support for sustainability efforts.
+Her key areas of focus are climate protection, including greenhouse gas emissions inventorying; water efficiency and conservation planning; sustainability reporting, metrics tracking and assessment; and sustainability communications.

 Assistant Director of Environmental Planning

-As the campus environmental planner, Matt analyzes environmental effects of campus actions and projects, ensuring that the California Environmental Quality Act (CEQA) and National Environmental Policy Act (NEPA) are followed.
-He also works on transportation planning for the campus, including projects such as the recent California Bicycle Museum and the Bike and Transit Network Study.
+Matt analyzes environmental effects of campus actions and projects, ensuring that the California Environmental Quality Act (CEQA) and National Environmental Policy Act (NEPA) are followed.
+He also works on transportation planning for the campus, including projects such as the California Bicycle Museum and the Bike and Transit Network Study.

-Michelle is the program coordinator for Waste Reduction and Recycling (formerly known as R4).
-She leads a student team to implement recycling programs, including achieving zero waste goals at Aggie Stadium, and works with Purchasing and other university units to reduce waste at the source.
+Sue is the program manager for Waste Reduction and Recycling.
+She leads a student team to help achieve the University’s zero waste goal through outreach and education, zero waste events, increased recycling and composting programs, and working collaboratively with other university units to reduce waste at the source.